DACENT-UL/CEIndicatorForecasting/README.md

 # CEIndicatorForecasting

-Forecasting framework for EU circular economy indicators.
+Forecasting framework for EU Circular Economy Indicators.
 Data included in this repository is sourced from the Eurostat database: https://ec.europa.eu/eurostat/web/main/data/database

 ## Local setup